The Nook Mission & History

 The Nook aims to empower local at-risk children with the knowledge to participate in and advocate for positive community contributions.
 Our weekly programming themes over the past year encouraged discussion about Canadian elections, diverse beliefs, poverty, stress management, addictions, healthy eating, environmental degradation, sexual health and other topics about which our local school-age children most commonly ask questions.
 The Nook continues to foster an innovative environment where children develop healthy relationships with each other, with youth and with adults.
 We have seen again and again that the most valuable, sustainable gift anyone can give at-risk children is the confidence to speak truthfully, to trust appropriately and to participate whole-heartedly in all of life’s offerings.

-One of our huge supporters is the City of Toronto Parks and Recreation Division and the Bob Abate Community Centre with their generous support in helping us staff, and providing space, and from other funders and community supporters, The Nook regularly offers the following activities;
+One of our huge supporters is St. Raymond School, with their generous support in helping us provide programming and office space, and from other funders and community supporters.
+The Nook regularly offers the following activities;

 - A Suspension Help Program that provides an educational alternative to out of school suspensions